ptstream/QtUPnP/README.md

     Do not forget to add to the path (global or QtCreator) the access to qtupnp.dll or change qtupnp library by a static library.

   - Linux: The build has been tested Qt 5.12.3.
     A 64 bits is built.
-It has been tested on Kubuntu 17.10 and Ubuntu 18.04 under VirtualBox and Ubuntu 18.04 native.
+It has been tested on Ubuntu 18.04 under VirtualBox and Ubuntu 18.04 native.
 	To build QtUPnP without QtCreator, see linux-build folder.

   - MacOS Mojave 10.14: The build has been tested from Qt 5.12.3 with Clang compiler.